Closing the Gender Gap in STEM and AI in Africa

 Girls in AI Lusaka

 In Zambia we have the fastest-growing network of girls in AI.
-In collaboration with GirlUp Advocates Zambia, GirlUp Lusaka and BongoHive, we created a central hub in Lusaka to support young girls who aspire to pursue careers in AI, STEM and entrepreneurship.
+In collaboration with GirlUp Advocates Zambia, GirlUp Lusaka and BongoHive, we created a central hub in Lusaka to support young girls who aspire to pursue careers in AI, data science and entrepreneurship.

-Our hands-on program delivers inclusive AI and STEM education to girls in Zambia, ensuring they receive the same opportunities in the digital economy as their global peers.
-We help young girls learn to solve pressing challenges using AI and apply design thinking to build scalable startups.
+Our hands-on program delivers inclusive AI education to girls in Zambia, ensuring they receive the same opportunities in the digital economy as their global peers.
+We help young girls learn to use AI tools and apply design thinking to build scalable startups.

 Girls in AI Chitungwiza